 In 1995, Susan joined AlphaMet Metallurgical & Welding Engineers, a division of Anderson Associates Consulting Engineers Inc., and became a principal with Anderson Associates in 2000.
 Her broad work background makes her a valuable addition to the AlphaMet/Anderson Associates’ team.

-At AlphaMet/Anderson Associates, Susan is actively engaged in material failure analyses, corrosion analyses, establishing quality assurance procedures, welding engineering, industrial incident investigations, forensic engineering, aircraft accident investigations, and fire investigations.
+At AlphaMet/Anderson Associates, Susan is actively engaged in material failure analyses, corrosion analyses, establishing quality assurance procedures, welding engineering, industrial incident investigations, forensic engineering including plumbing and fire protection systems, aircraft and crane accident investigations, and fire investigations.